bahadley/learning-akka/ch2/futures-example-1/README.md

-Implements the initial Futures example in chapter 1.
+Implements the initial Futures examples in chapter 1.

 ***